stmar89/AlgEt/doc/ListOfCommandsAlgEtQ.md

  Let $I$ be a fractional ideal or an order in an étale algebra over $\mathbb{Q}$.
  If $N$ is a positive integer, then there are finitely many fractional ideals $J$ (over the same order) such that $J \subseteq I$ and $[I:J]=N$.
  The following intrinsics allow to compute them.
- If the order is the maximal order, one an use the unique factorization to speed up the computation.
+ If the order is the maximal order, one can use the unique factorization to speed up the computation.
 <pre><b> IdealsOfIndex</b>(O::RngOrd, N::RngIntElt) -> SeqEnum[RngOrdIdl]</pre>
  Given an order $O$ in a number field and a positive integer $N$, returns all the integral fractional $O$-ideals $I$ of index $[O:I]=N$.
 <pre><b> IdealsOfIndex</b>(I::RngOrdIdl, N::RngIntElt) -> SeqEnum[RngOrdIdl]</pre><pre><b> IdealsOfIndex</b>(I::RngOrdFracIdl, N::RngIntElt) -> SeqEnum[RngOrdFracIdl]</pre>